 The needs of all learners must be provided for.

-Attention should be given to gender roles depicted in the materials.
+Attention should be given to gender roles depicted in the materials.to selecting texts diverse in representation and rich in content knowledge.

 The textbook and textbook support materials should lead the student and teacher beyond the textbook into a wide variety of other materials and educational experiences.